mahanor123/faker.js/Readme.md

 ## Building faker.js

-faker uses [gulp](http://gulpjs.com/) to automate its build process.
+faker uses [gulp](http://gulpjs.com/) to automate it's build process.
 Running the following build command will generate new browser builds, documentation, and code examples for the project.

 ```
 npm run-script build